meganz/MEGAchat/src/asyncTestReadme.md

-This async unit testing environment differs from the traditional C++ unit testing frameworks in the fact that it incorporates a message loop and instrumentation to register and track conditions that should occur (called 'done()-s' - after the name of the function that signals that the condition has occurred), within a specified timeout, and in a given order, if necessary.
+This async unit testing environment differs from the traditional C++ unit testing frameworks in the fact that it incorporates a message loop and instrumentation to register and track conditions that should occur (called 'done-s' - after the name of the function that signals that the condition has occurred), within a specified timeout, and in a given order, if necessary.
 It also provides a means to schedule a function call after a speficied time relative to the moment of scheduling, or, in 'ordered mode' - relative to the last such 'ordered' call.
 The async unit test is considered complete once all expected events have occurred or timed out, and all scheduled functions